 Other Safety Wear

-Because of the severity of possible injuries from a motorcycle accident, there are other ways to protect yourself.
+There are other ways to protect yourself because of the severity of possible injuries from a motorcycle accident.
 Additional gear can be worn to protect motorcyclists in the event of a crash and reduce the risk of injury.
 This includes:

 - Safety goggles or a face field